-These Rosemary Garlic Sous Vide Lamb Chops are super tender and so flavorful!
-The sous vide technique allows you to cook better lamb chops than the restaurant.
-The lamb is precisely and evenly cooked to the temperature you set with your desired doneness!
+These Rosemary Garlic Sous Vide Lamb Chops are super tender, juicy, and so flavorful!
+The sous vide technique allows you to cook better lamb than the restaurant.
+The lamb loin chops are precisely and evenly cooked to the temperature you set with your desired doneness!

-- With traditional methods, the outside of the lamb is often overcooked and chewy when the middle of the meat is cooked to the desired doneness.
-With sous vide method, it will cook the chops evenly all the way through, and you’ll get juicer and more tender meat with an even doneness edge to edge.
+- With traditional methods, the outside of the lamb is often overcooked and chewy when the middle of the meat is still raw.
+With the sous vide method, it will cook the chops evenly all the way through, and you’ll get a juicer and more tender meat with an even doneness edge to edge.

 - You can walk away while it’s cooking, as it’s low-stress cooking by eliminating short windows of time for perfect doneness.

-- Seal the bag using water displacement method: Seal all but one corner of the bag, and slowly place it in the water bath.
+3. Seal the bag using the water displacement method: Seal all but one corner of the bag, and slowly place it in the water bath.
 Make sure everything below the zip-line is covered by water.
 Then seal the rest of the bag.

 - Place the bag in the sous vide water bath and cook for 2 hours at 135°F (57°C).

-- Let it chill for about 10-30 minutes and then grill or sear for about 1-2 minutes per side, just to caramelize the outside.
+6. Pat dry the lamb completely.
+Grill or sear for about 2 minutes per side, just to caramelize the outside.

 While a vacuum sealer is the best way to vacuum seal the food, they are quite expensive and can be messy with liquid marinade.
 I find high-quality Zip-loc Bags are perfect for sealing the food, either wet or dry.
 The trick is called the “water displacement method” by using the pressure from the water to force all the air out of the bag.